gohugoio/hugo/content/project-organization/configuration.md

 notes:
 ---

-The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provide most of the configuration information that Hugo needs in order to statically generate a finished website.
+The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.

 Therefore, many websites wouldn't actually need a configuration file.
 This is because Hugo is designed to recognize certain typical usage patterns (and expects them, by default).